IBM/supply-chain-optimization-using-ibm/SCIwithCPforData-README.md

 #### 5c.
 Write new back-end Asset in NodeJS to make a REST API call to SCI to update new safety stock value

 [Click here to get source code](https://github.com/IBM/supply-chain-optimization-using-ibm/blob/master/src/sci.js)

+# License

+This code pattern is licensed under the Apache Software License, Version 2.
+Separate third party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
+Contributions are subject to the Developer [Certificate of Origin, Version 1.1 (DCO)](https://developercertificate.org/) and the [Apache Software License, Version 2](http://www.apache.org/licenses/LICENSE-2.0.txt).

+Check the [ASL FAQ link](http://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN) for more details